 EVComplete allows us to create templates, consisting of Migration or Onboarding process tasks.
 Depending on the customer’s project requirements and scope, we can arrange those tasks in any order the customer requires, add steps like Exchange mailbox moves or provision an Archive mailbox for a user.
 The template is Individualized for each customer’s unique needs.

-EVComplete then orchestrates the migration process and executes the tasks automatically for each user mapped to this process.
+EVComplete then orchestrates the EV archive migration process and executes the tasks automatically for each user mapped to this process.
 This means you can drive the onboarding & migration process forward as if you had 10 consultants permanently monitoring, executing scripts 24/7.
 Just like the good old days, just no real people involved, thank goodness!

-Using automation not only makes the whole migration more effective and efficient, it also allows quick diagnosis of potential issues, as the status of each user in every workflow is easy to determine.
+Using automation not only makes the whole data migration more effective and efficient, it also allows quick diagnosis of potential issues, as the status of each user in every workflow is easy to determine.
 This shortens the project duration and increases governance control.

 This modern approach and technology gives us such peace of mind, that we can confidently offer optional to our traditional capex based licensing models, starting today, a new revolutionary approach: